lakshmi-girija-m/Reddit-Post-Score/README.md

 Link to Deployed Application : https://reddit-post-score.herokuapp.com/

 ### About the Project: <h3>
-This project is about predicting the overall score a Reddit post will get.
+This project is about predicting the score a Reddit post will get.
 Score is the result of upvotes and downvotes for a particular post.
-Its was identified as a regression problem.
+It was identified as a regression problem.
 The dataset was created using web scarpping with the help of praw library.
 The features exracted are:
 * Title - title of the post
 * Gilded - rewarding a Reddit gold to the post
 * Over_18 - True if the post has adult content else False